-the two categories separately, Pacific Bell has not complied with these requirements.
-Pacific Bell should be redirected to differentiate between business and residential numbers in aging, track them separately, and report on each category accurately.
+• Although the CPUC has required all companies to differentiate aging numbers between residential and business, and track the two categories separately, Pacific Bell has not complied with these requirements.
+Pacific Bell should be redirected to differentiate aging numbers between business and residential, track them separately, and report on each category accurately.
 The CPUC should assess penalties for failure to comply.